diegopizzarello/eth-block-explorer/README.md

 - Display the latest 10 blocks on the Ethereum blockchain
 - Allow the user to select a block and see the transactions associated with it
-- Only the transactions sending ETH should be displayed
-- Display some relevant details associated with each transaction
+- Display details associated with each transaction

-Extra credit:

 - Update the blocks in real time
 - Add transaction filtering based on the user wallet address.